AynalemN/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 2. strncpy - a function thata copies a string.
 3. strcmp - a function that compares two strings.
 4. I am a kind of paranoid in reverse.
 I suspect people of plotting to make me happy - a function that reverses the content of an array of integers.
 	* n is the number of elements of the array.
+5. Always look up - a function that changes all lowercase letter of a string to uppercase.